VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOWorldSetting.en.md

 | `Use Physics Engine` | Activate usage of the Physics Engine. |
 | `Favicon` | Set the Favicon of the World. |

+!!! note caution
+        In this SDK version, gamepads are unable to be used regardless of `Use GamePad` settings.<br>
+        For using gamepads, please consider using other SDK versions.

 ---